-Today, nearly three quarters of all freight in the US goes on trucks.
-But how is a transportation company supposed to grow when the financial burden is always high?
+Today, nearly three-quarters of all freight in the US goes on trucks.
+But can a transportation company grow when the financial burden is always high?
 The constant need for more, bigger and modern trucks, the cost of labor, the unsteady fuel prices are put against the environmental regulations, which puts even higher pressure on the industry.
 Fortunately, the EPA has a rescue answer.

 The EPA SmartWay

-SmartWay is a market-driven partnership between the EPA and the transportation industry that works with businesses and helps them move goods in the cleanest most efficient way possible.
+The EPA SmartWay is a market-driven partnership between the EPA and the transportation industry that works with businesses and helps them move goods in the cleanest most efficient way possible.
 For the past 10 years, the program has been providing help and guidance to transportation supply chains for the improvement of their environmental performance over the years.

-SmartWay is comprised of four components, designed as specific programs which aim to popularize the need for environmental protection and the use of advanced fuel efficient technologies and operational practices in the freight supply chain.
+SmartWay is comprised of four components, designed as specific programs which aim to popularize the need for environmental protection and the use of advanced fuel-efficient technologies and operational practices in the freight supply chain.

-1. The SmartWay Transport Partnership guides freight carriers and shippers towards the establishment of benchmark operations and goals for lower fuel consumption.
-According to the EPA’s explanations, potential partners in this program can be any retailers, manufacturers, distributors, cargo owners and other shippers, as well as private fleets, commercial carriers, and 3rd party logistics providers.
+The SmartWay Transport Partnership guides freight carriers and shippers towards the establishment of benchmark operations and goals for lower fuel consumption.
+According to the EPA, potential partners in this program can be any retailers, manufacturers, distributors, cargo owners, and other shippers, as well as private fleets, commercial carriers, and 3rd party logistics providers.

 The SmartWay Technology Program is focused on finding and testing the most suitable equipment for freight companies to achieve the set goals for lower emissions and higher fuel savings.
-Specific performance criteria are used to test protocols and performance of vehicles and technology in order to ensure lower amounts of air pollutants and higher efficiency of the fleets.
-The SmartWay Technology Program can point you to certain tire models can reduce emissions of nitrogen oxides, for example, or to multiple trailer aero devices that can save you 9% or more in fuel usage.
+Specific performance criteria are used to test protocols and performance of vehicles and technology to ensure lower amounts of air pollutants and higher efficiency of the fleets.
+The SmartWay Technology Program can point you to certain tire models that can reduce emissions of nitrogen oxides, for example, or to multiple trailer aero devices that can save you 9% or more in fuel usage.

-For the past ten years, the SmartWay initiative has attracted more than 3,000 registered partners.
+In the past ten years, the SmartWay initiative has attracted more than 3,000 registered partners.
 The program’s partners claim they are glad to have a tool that provides a central resource for their companies which helps them in their continuous efforts to save fuel, lower costs and reduce adverse environmental impacts.
 Small and medium-sized businesses have received financial help to upgrade their fleets to cleaner trucks.
-Since 2004, SmartWay partners have eliminated 51.6 million metric tons of carbon dioxide, 738,000 tons of nitrogen oxides and 37,000 tons of particulate matter.
+Since 2004, SmartWay partners have eliminated 51.6 million metric tons of carbon dioxide, 738,000 tons of nitrogen oxide, and 37,000 tons of particulate matter.

 Solely in 2011, the trucking industry spent $143.4 billion to buy diesel fuel.

 Since 2004, thanks to the SmartWay program, the EPA managed to save 120.7 million barrels of oil and $16.8 billion in fuel costs.
-According to the EPA, this amount equals staking more than 10 million cars off the road for a whole year.
+According to the Agency, this amount equals staking more than 10 million cars off the road for a whole year.
 By helping companies reduce their fuel costs, SmartWay gives them the chance to spend more on labor instead and keep their employees satisfied and devoted to their work.
-According to the ATA, 1 out of every 16 people (6.9 million people) working in the US private sector is employed in a trucking-related job.
+According to the ATA, 1 out of every 16 people (6.9 million people) working in the US private sector has a trucking-related job.
 This could be a lot more happy people behind the wheel!

 The EPA has been open-minded about the program’s activities and is constantly looking for new ideas and collaborations on developing new and even better methods to achieve better environmental performance for the trucking industry.
 You are welcome to share some of the ways your trucking fleet has improved its fuel efficiency or the technologies you have implemented successfully in your firm!